 - Set minimum and maximum values to help determine what favorable or less favorable data points are for the field.

-- Set if calculation totals should be displayed as a sum or average.
+- Set if calculation totals should be displayed as a sum, average or should not display.
 This factors into visualizations on the My Plans page.

 - Set the display settings.
 Settings include if data should display as a number or currency, the decimal precision, and how negative numbers should display.

 - Category Value or Risk Fields:

 - Set Category Type as Text or 0-5 Stars.
 The text type enables you to customize options for selection.
 Up to 1,000 options can be added.
 Use 0-5 stars to select from a pre-populated list of 0-5 stars.
 This can be helpful for a quick way to score/assess a project.

 - Category Balance or Other Fields:

 - Customize the category options for the field.
 Options can be added manually or pasted in.